 You could receive your appointment in one of the following ways, based on your needs/symptoms:

 Most of the information that GPs and other healthcare professionals need to form a diagnosis comes from what you say.
-Please be assured that our team are experts in assessing patients by asking questions over the telephone as we already do this through our Physio Advice Line service*.
+Please be assured that our team are experts in assessing patients by asking questions over the telephone as we did this for many years through our Physio Advice Line service.

 To ensure you get the most out of the call, please ensure you are in a quiet place where you feel comfortable to discuss confidential or personal information regarding your symptoms.